 - Studies have shown that children who have been persistent absentees in primary school are likely to be persistent absentees in secondary school and go on to do less well in GCSEs.
 In other words, persistent absenteeism can have a long-term effect on their lives.

 If your child’s attendance is falling towards this level you are likely to be asked to come into school to talk to us and see if there are ways we can help you to get them into school regularly.
 We will probably require medical notes for further absences if they are to be authorised.
-We will probably also make a referral to our Education Welfare Officer, Mrs. Fitzpatrick.
+We will probably also make a referral to our Education Welfare Officer, Mrs. Coleman.
 If attendance does not improve, you may receive a penalty notice and have to pay a fine or face further action.

 Please remember that the Government has given very clear guidance to schools – the Headteacher can only authorise holidays in very exceptional circumstances.
 We always take advice from the Education Welfare Officer and have been told that common reasons given which are not acceptable are: ‘surprise’ holidays booked by other family members; work commitments (unless in the Armed Forces); a history of past family illness.